Hunting License Cost Calculator

 How to Use This Calculator

-Our hunting license cost calculator helps you estimate the total fees you'll need to pay before heading into the field.
-Follow these steps for an accurate estimate:
+Our hunting license cost calculator helps estimate a planning subtotal before you open the official state checkout.
+Follow these steps for a safer estimate:

 - Select your state — Choose from all 50 US states.
 Each state sets its own license fees and requirements through its fish and wildlife agency.

 - Pick your target species — Select one or more species you plan to hunt.
 Big game species like deer, elk, and bear typically require additional tags.
-Waterfowl hunters need a Federal Duck Stamp ($25) on top of state licenses.
+Waterfowl hunters age 16+ need a Federal Duck Stamp on top of state licenses, with the final total confirmed at checkout.

 - Set your hunter status — Youth, senior, active military, and disabled veteran hunters may qualify for reduced fees or free licenses in many states.